Obama won't rush to act against Syria over chemical arms

 But not all Republicans share that view.
 Departing from his party's frequent disparagement of the United Nations, Representative Harold Rogers of Kentucky replied when asked if Washington should arm the Syrian rebels: "It is such a muddled picture.
 I think probably we ought to be asking the U.N. to be involved."

-The Republican divide "leads to an incoherent critique of the administration's policy," said Jon Alterman, director of the Middle East program at the Center for Strategic and International Studies think tank.
+The Republican divide "leads to an incoherent critique of the administration's policy," said Jon Alterman, director of the Middle East program at the Centre for Strategic and International Studies think tank.

 There is also "the long hang-over from Iraq" and the U.S. war there, Alterman said.
 "I don't know when that goes away."